Wheel & Tire Financing with Bad Credit

 Almost any wheel, rim, or tire on the market today can be financed, regardless of bad credit.
 Alternative lenders can provide financing options for wheel and tire purchases for those who qualify.

 The wheel and tire you choose will ultimately depend on what kind of vehicle you have.
-For example, sports cars and luxury European models tend to come standard with 18” low-profile run-flat tires, whereas Jeeps and pick-up truck owners like the 20” off-road appearance.
+For example, sports cars and luxury European models tend to come standard with 18” low-profile run-flat tires, whereas off-road and pick-up truck owners like the 20” off-road appearance.
 On the other hand, standard sedans, compact cars, crossovers, SUVs, and minivans will most likely have 16” all-season tires.

 Regardless of your needs, with the right lender, financing options might be available to help you get your vehicle a new set of shoes this season.